kozmaadrian/mhast-demo/tools/forms/libs/form-ui/doc/readme.md

 - **Single source of truth**: Schema (shape, labels, validation) + JSON data (mutable app state).
 - **Render from schema+data only**: Form content and sidebar/navigation must be derived from the schema and current data; avoid DOM-driven structure.
-- **Mutations go through commands**: All add/remove/reorder/activate/reset use `FormGenerator` commands which mutate JSON via `FormModel`, then rebuild and validate.
+- **Mutations go through commands**: All add/remove/reorder/activate/reset use `FormGenerator` commands which mutate JSON via `FormDataModel`, then rebuild and validate.
 - **Arrays-of-objects defaults are minimal**: When adding an item, include primitives, arrays, and required nested objects.
 Optional nested objects (e.g., `link`) are omitted until explicitly activated or data exists.
 - **`renderAllGroups` nuance**: Even when true, optional object children inside array items remain gated (to avoid overwhelming new items) unless required or present in data.
 - **Navigation is schema+data-driven**: Sidebar item counts and child listings come from data (no DOM counting).
 IDs use path→ID helpers.
 Sidebar scroll position is preserved across re-renders.